 Initially, we left it off thinking that last “e” stood for “expensive”.
 Now that we can afford it we have tried to get the person who owns MedStarter.com to call us with no luck (apparently it really stood for “elusive”.)
 Now we just made a thing of it and leav it off just for fun everywher.

 We were initially crowdfunded ourselves, so in a sense, you are behind us if you are reading this.
 Our team is a skilled group of entrepreneurs, engineers, MBAs, MDs, Ph.D.s, Medical writers, PR folks, and hundreds of mentors who get involved in projects.
-The founders are Alex Fair, Mike Pence, Theresa Merrill, and Brett Berliner.
+The founders are Alex Fair, Mike Pence (not that Mike Pence), Theresa Merrill, and Brett Berliner.
 To see the full team, please visit the Team Page.
 The author of most of this chatty FAQ page and most @MedStartr tweets is Alex.
-Our facebook page and blog is Mostly Stephanie and Alex.
-Our really cool Pinterest page is largely crowdsourced with some curation from us!
+Please also join our crowd on twitter as @MedStartr, here on facebook or read our blog.

 MedStartr is focused on healthcare projects.
 We are a great way for patients, entrepreneurs, physicians, researchers, non-profits, artists, filmmakers, musicians, designers, writers, performers, and others to drive healthcare forward.
 A few examples: